marcglasberg/fast_immutable_collections/README.md

 2) `sort: true` means `ISet.iterator`, and methods `ISet.toList`, `ISet.toIList` and `ISet.toSet`
    will return sorted outputs.

-You can globally change this default if you want, by using the `defaultConfigSet` setter:
+You can globally change this default if you want, by using the `defaultConfig` setter:
-`defaultConfigSet = ConfigSet(isDeepEquals: false, sort: false);`
+`defaultConfig = ConfigSet(isDeepEquals: false, sort: false);`

 Note that `ConfigSet` is similar to `ConfigList`, but it has an extra parameter: `Sort`: